gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-09/index.md

 - Add DynamoDB VPC endpoints to the `vpc-mgmt` module.
-We already had these endpoints in `vpc-app`, but somehow must've forgotten to add them to `vpc-mgmt`.
+We already had these endpoints in `vpc-app`, but somehow must&apos;ve forgotten to add them to `vpc-mgmt`.
 - Propagate the tags from the `custom_tags` input variable in `vpc-app` and `vpc-mgmt` to all VPC endpoints.
 This ensures more consistent tagging for all resources created by these modules.